MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 ### Custom dimensions

 The custom dimensions that are of particular interest for this operation include: numberOfRows, result, serverExecutionTime, sqlExecutes, sqlRowsRead, totalTime.
-For a description of these dimensions and other custom dimensions, see .
+For a description of these dimensions and other custom dimensions, see [Custom dimensions](#customdimensions).

+### Analyzing report generation failures

+When a report fails to generate, the `result` column in the CustomDimensions will include the title of the exception that was thrown by the service or the AL code.

 ## Operation: Cancellation report generation